 Finally, you may be tempted to go on public forums and legal sites to ask questions about your injury case.
 These are not secure places either.
 Your comments are not considered attorney communications and could be used against you.

-Insurance companies may hire a private investigator to collate data about you to ensure that your injury claim is real, especially if you do not have any underlying initial illnesses or injuries.
-The investigator might go about this in a variety of ways which involve active or passive surveillance.
+Insurance companies may hire a private investigator to collate data about you to ensure that your injury claim is accurate, especially if you do not have any underlying illnesses or injuries.
+The investigator might go about this in various ways involving active or passive surveillance.

-But, we will present more on understanding Subrosa as a legal way by which insurance companies can search out the facts through investigators about the third party injuries and other claims.
+But, we will present more on understanding Subrosa as a legal way by which insurance companies can search out the facts through investigators about third-party injuries and other claims.

-This can be through video surveillance, audio recordings, getting words from loved ones, coworkers at your office, consultation with neighbors, a medical report from the doctor, private message, videos, photos, etc.
+This can be through video surveillance, audio recordings, getting words from loved ones, coworkers at your office, consultation with neighbors, a medical report from the doctor, private messages, videos, photos, etc.